 Surrounding the village of Kilmartin on the west coast of Scotland, this place is considered one of Europe’s most concentrated areas for prehistoric remains.
 Home to over 800 structures – some more than 5,000 years old – Kilmartin features a multitude of stone formations varying from cairns (Scottish burial sites) and carved rocks, to standing stones and stone circles, to forts and castles.
 Look out for Dunadd Fort, where ancient kings were crowned and the early Scottish nation forged.

 Kilmartin Glen is a land so eerie that stones are far from the only aspect shrouding this enigmatic place in mystery.
 Let your soul get swept away in the spellbinding feeling that fills the air.
 It’s almost as if you’re being lured to touch the stones to see if, like Claire from Outlander, you too can travel in time or make contact with bygone spirits.

 We wouldn’t dare you to try that on the midsummer morning in case you did possess this fairylike ability… but what if?

 Scotland has hundreds of charming family-friendly attractions that are perfect for a short break for yourself and your little adventurers.
+Need some accommodation ideas?
+Check out some of our beautiful historic towns.
 Get exploring Scotland and immerse yourself in a world of fantasy and magic, and together with your children create life-long memories.
 If those places won’t make you believe in magic, we don’t know what will!